awsdocs/amazon-vpc-user-guide/doc_source/flow-logs.md

 + DHCP traffic\.
 + Traffic to the reserved IP address for the default VPC router\.
 For more information, see [VPC and Subnet Sizing](VPC_Subnets.md#VPC_Sizing)\.
 + Traffic between an endpoint network interface and a Network Load Balancer network interface\.
 For more information, see [VPC Endpoint Services \(AWS PrivateLink\)](endpoint-service.md)\.
++ Traffic to and from an endpoint network interface which has been denied (REJECT) by a Network ACL or Security Group.

 ## Flow Log Records<a name="flow-log-records"></a>